 CLIII.
-Our sensations are nothing but modifications of our being; they are not qualities of the objects: no body has colour

-I ought to observe that the terms thought and understanding are, in my opinion, synonimous; both are alike an abridged expression of the whole of the operations of the sensitive centre. to the blind from birth; the rose has lost its most precious quality to him who has lost his smell; he knows it from the anemone, only by its colour, its figure, &c.
+Our sensations are nothing but modifications of our being; they are not qualities of the objects; no hody has colour to the blind from birth: the rose has lost its most precious quality to him who has lost his smell: he knows it from the anemone, only by its colour, its figure, &c.
 We perceive nothing but within ourselves.
 It is only by habit, only by applying different senses to the examination of the same object, that we are at last able to separate it from our own existence; to conceive of it as distinct from ourselves, and from the other bodies with which we are acquainted; in a word, to refer to outward objects the sensations that take place within ourselves.
-Our ideas come to us only by the senses; there are none innate. as was imagined till the time of Locke, who has allotted to the refutation of this error a large part of his valuable work on the Human Understanding.
-The child that opens its eyes to the light, is prepared for the acquisition of ideas by this merely, that it has senses; that is, that it is susceptible of impressions from the objects that surround it.
+Our ideas come to us, only by the senses; there are none innate as was imagined till the time of Locke, who has allotted to the refutation of this error a large part of his valuable work on the Human Understanding.
+The child that opens its eyes to the light, is prepared for the acquisition of ideas, by this merely that it has senses; that is, that it is susceptible of impressions from the objects that surround it.